-- 41. If it appears the debts and liabilities in the estate will exceed the assets in the estate, obtain professional advice to ensure you divide available assets appropriately among the various creditors of the estate, or to file for bankruptcy. - 42.
-Advertise for creditors, in accordance with the applicable law.
-Include an advertisement for any appropriate business or trade names. - 43.
-Pay balances on all credit cards, lines of credit, utility accounts, and debt owing to other creditors, including judgment creditors. - 44.
+- 42. If it appears the debts and liabilities in the estate will exceed the assets in the estate, obtain professional advice to ensure you divide available assets appropriately among the various creditors of the estate, or to file for bankruptcy. - 43.
+Consider advertising for creditors and others who may have an interest in the estate in accordance with the applicable law.
+Include an advertisement for any appropriate business or trade names. - 44.
+In Quebec, proceed with the closure of the inventory in the register of personal and movable real rights by registration of a notice and publish it in a newspaper circulated in the locality where the deceased resided at date of death. - 45.
+Pay balances on all credit cards, lines of credit, utility accounts, and debt owing to other creditors, including judgment creditors. - 46.
 Where the deceased was a sole proprietor of a business, ensure that all trade or commercial debts are paid.
 Where the deceased was in partnership, ensure the deceased's liabilities have been fulfilled.
 Where the deceased was an owner of a corporation, check to see if any personal guarantees for debts of the business were given by the deceased, and obtain releases on the guarantees if possible.

-- 45. Determine the deceased's income for the year until the date of death, including capital gains/losses, both realized and deemed. - 46.
-Determine the tax obligations in Canada and elsewhere, if assets were held by the deceased outside of Canada. - 47.
+- 47. Determine the deceased's income for the year until the date of death, including capital gains/losses, both realized and deemed. - 48.
+Determine the tax obligations in Canada and elsewhere, if assets were held by the deceased outside of Canada. - 49.
+Prepare and file all necessary income tax returns to the date of death, and for any prior years, making sure to consider the applicability of special returns (e.g. rights and things return), any elections available to the estate, and any rollovers available, obtaining professional advice and assistance as needed. - 50.
+Prepare and file estate income tax returns for the period subsequent to the date of death. - 51.
+Request clearance certificates from all relevant tax authorities. - 52.
+In Ontario, file the Estate Information Return within 90 days of the issuance of the Certificate of Appointment of Estate Trustee (i.e. probate), if applicable. - 53.
 Ensure the deceased's obligations under any marriage contracts, cohabitation agreements, loan agreements, promissory notes, paternity agreements, separation agreements or court orders are paid or provided for.
-Obtain appropriate releases. - 48.
-Ensure that the time for dependants to make claims for support from the estate and/or for the spouse of the deceased to make a claim for a division of matrimonial property has expired or that such claims have been resolved by court order or settlement, and paid, before final distribution. - 49.
+Obtain appropriate releases. - 54.
+Ensure that the time for dependants to make claims for support from the estate and/or for the spouse of the deceased to make a claim for a division of matrimonial property has expired or that such claims have been resolved by court order or settlement, and paid, before final distribution. - 55.
 Pay all legacies.
 Transfer specific bequests to beneficiaries.
 Pay amounts to which minor beneficiaries and incompetent adult beneficiaries are entitled to their proper representatives, if any.
 Obtain a receipt from each beneficiary.
-Consider making an interim distribution to residuary beneficiaries depending on the value of the estate and the status of claims. - 50.
-Prepare and file all necessary income tax returns to the date of death, and for any prior years, making sure to consider the applicability of special returns (e.g. rights and things return), any elections available to the estate, and any rollovers available, obtaining professional advice and assistance as needed. - 51.
-In Quebec, proceed with the closure of the inventory in the register of personal and movable real rights by registration of a notice and publish it in a newspaper circulated in the locality where the deceased resided at date of death.
+Consider making an interim distribution to residuary beneficiaries depending on the value of the estate and the status of claims.